MicrosoftDocs/well-architected/well-architected/scalability/optimize-sustain.md

 ## Optimize autoscaling

 [Autoscaling](./design-scale.md#use-autoscaling-to-manage-load-increases-and-decreases) is the process of dynamically allocating resources to match performance requirements.
 As the volume of work grows, an application may need more resources to maintain the desired performance levels and satisfy service-level agreements (SLAs).
-As demand slackens and the extra resources are no longer needed, they can be deallocated to minimize costs.
+As demand slackens, and the extra resources are no longer needed, they can be deallocated to minimize costs.

 To prevent a system from attempting to scale out excessively, consider limiting the maximum number of instances that can be automatically added.
 Doing so helps you avoid the costs associated with running potentially many thousands of instances.
 Most autoscaling mechanisms allow you to specify the minimum and maximum number of instances for a rule.
-In addition, consider gracefully degrading the functionality that the system provides if the maximum number of instances have been deployed, and the system is still overloaded.
+Also consider gracefully degrading the functionality that the system provides if the maximum number of instances have been deployed, and the system is still overloaded.

-Autoscaling might not always be the most appropriate mechanism to handle a sudden burst in workload.
+But autoscaling might not always be the most appropriate mechanism to handle a sudden burst in workload.
 It takes time to provision and start new instances of a service or add resources to a system, and the peak demand may have passed by the time these extra resources have been made available.
 In this scenario, it may be better to throttle the service.
 For more information, see [Throttling pattern](/azure/architecture/patterns/throttling).

 If you do need the capacity to process all requests when the volume fluctuates rapidly, you can use an aggressive autoscaling strategy.
 Aggressive autoscaling does increase costs, but extra the extra instances you need more quickly.
 You can also use a scheduled policy that starts a sufficient number of instances to meet the maximum load before that load is expected.